xsf/xmpp-providers-website/content/blog/2025-07-20-more_adaption_xmpp_providers.md

 ---
-title: More adaption of XMPP Providers in the XMPP Ecosystem
+title: More adaption of XMPP Providers in the XMPP Ecosystem & XMPP Providers Server Update
-date: 2025-09-15
+date: 2025-09-20
 ---

 We are very pleased to see that recently the XMPP web-client [converse.js](https://github.com/conversejs/converse.js/releases/tag/v12.0.0) has adapted their application to refer to our service.